 - Working with incredibly smart, motivated technologists and helping them make an impact in the world by translating their technology into societal benefits

 - Learning about cutting-edge technology that has the potential to disrupt the status quo

 - Finding your next gig: Some mentors join their team's startup, if one forms, in key leadership positions

 - Possibility of joining a team in the national I-Corps program which provides additional training, networking and resources

 - If appropriate, advancing into an instructor role

 Mentors are not asked to sign NDAs and are therefore expected to be able to handle confidential information sensitively.
 Mentors should not have any financial or personal conflicts of interest with any team in the cohort they are mentoring and, if they do, should immediately disclose it to Hub leadership.

-If interested in serving as a mentor, please complete the Mentor Application form.
+If interested in serving as a mentor, please complete our Contact form.